2018 Spring Trail Closure Information – Updates

 - Paulie’s Plunge/Stone Creek #2349: Closed May 15 – June 20

-- Two Elk #2005, from the west entrance (approximately 1 mile up the trail) to the east end on the Vail Bike Path: Closed May 6 – June 30
+- Two Elk #2005, from the west entrance at the second bridge (approximately 1 mile up the trail) to the east end on the Vail Bike Path: Closed May 6 – June 30

 - Eastern Hillside #2347: Closed December 1 – June 20

-The primary reasons for the trail closures are elk calving and migration.
+The primary reasons for the trail closures are deer and elk winter range, calving, and migration.
 Spring is a sensitive time of year for pregnant and nursing females.
 The Colorado Division of Wildlife has determined that minimizing human disturbance with seasonal trail closures gives the animals time and space to nurse calves until they are strong enough to move with the herds.